 Another thing we recommend is to choose vinyl replacement windows as they are virtually maintenance-free, which means they never have to be sanded or repainted.
 With lower maintenance, your windows will continue to look better, improving your curb appeal.
-Vinyl is very durable and also comes in a number of colours and designs.
-They are also soundproof, helping to reduce the noise of traffic and other sounds from the neighbourhood.
+Vinyl is very durable and also comes in a number of colors and designs.
+They are also soundproof, helping to reduce the noise of traffic and other sounds from the neighborhood.

-Vinyl windows offer more value as not only is the price ticket affordable, but they also last longer, are more durable and will help reduce those energy bills.
+Vinyl windows offer more value as not only is the price ticket affordable, but they also last longer, are more durable, and will help reduce those energy bills.

 For more information, please call NorthTech Windows and Doors at 587-408-3181 or contact us here.